lavollmer/countries/README.md

 9. Filtering of Countries - Filtering of countries was somewhat challenging because I had never worked on a filter through an API before.
 I realized that when I fetched the data, I was able to also update a state variable with country information.
 I wrapped the nav bar with the dropdown options in a handleFilterChange function.
 When someone selected the filter, it would create an event target value and update accordingly.
 10. Difference between Justify-content and align-items: Justify-content controls the alignment and distribution of items on the main axis of the flex.
 Align-items controls the alignment of items along the cross axis of the flex or grid container.
 11. Fixing props passing of additional information - I was trying to figure out to pass more information to the individual country pages.
 I found that doing a console.log determined what information was being passed.
 From there, I updated the fetch request to include the additional information which ultimately was able to pass the information to the countires.
+12. Using correct index to display filtered list - I was using the index from the original allCountries array for everything when I should have specified the list.
+When a user selected a country from the filtered list(data), it navigated to using a index that no longer matches allCountries leading to the wrong data being shown.
+To fix this, I used the country object from data array, not allCountires[index].

 ### Useful resources